 129 refers to the volume number, the SCRA is the source material, and 174 the page number where you’ll find the case.
 And that would be it.
 However, it’s a different story if you’re having it photocopied.
 If your school library has a photocopier nearby, and there’s a photocopy request form, you’ll have to fill it up differently.
 You would have to write, 174 to ____.
 So, let’s say, the last page for that case is page 190, then that’s what you’ll write in the photocopy request form.

 Here’s an illustration, so you will have an idea.
-This is only a sample, as different schools have different form templates.
+This is only a sample, as other law schools and their photocopy stations have different form templates.

 UNIVERSITY OF ________

 PAGE NUMBER NO. OF COPIES